data-mechanics/course-2016-fal-proj/cyung20_kwleung/README.md

 #Project 2: Constraint Satisfaction and Statistical Analysis

 **1. liquorAndCrime.py**
 We have modified our version of liquorAndCrime.py to now include constraints: that the crimes be within 100 meters from a liquor store, belong to these selected offense categories "Harassment", "Aggravated Assault", "Simple Assault", "Sex Offender Registration" or "Homicide" and returns a subset of the the first 10,000 entries of the crime data (so our computer doesn't crash) which meets all of these constraints.
 We have concluded that on from Friday-Sunday on average more of our selected crimes are committed per day.

+Before running liquorAndCrime.py:
+<br>1) run crimeReports.py and liquorLicense.py2
+<br>2) Install gpxpy by typing "pip install gpxpy" on your Command Prompt

 Below are the results.<br>
 Selected Crimes Total Within 100 meters of Liquor Store: 682